vardeep-sandhu/VideoFramePrediction/README.md

 conda env create -f environment.yml
 ```

 The datasets used in this project are Moving MNIST and KTH.
-Moving OMNIST will will be automatically downloaded and setup in `data` directory during execution.
+Moving MNIST will will be automatically downloaded and setup in `data` directory during execution.
 However, KTH video sequence files have to be downloaded and placed in the data directly as given below.

 ```
 data/